IanWraith/DMRDecode/README.txt

 Milestone 6 - Add a feature where all DMR users are logged.
 (Reached 19th February 2011)

 Milestone 7 - To fix a memory leak type problem where the heap memory used by the program keeps growing until it slows down and crashes.
+(Reached 28th February 2011)

+Milestone 8 - To pass certain data on to other programs via TCP/IP socket.

-Ian Wraith (23rd February 2011)
+Ian Wraith (28th February 2011)